Skip to content

 An oasis in Zzyzx, CA (formerly Soda Springs).
 Image by Steve H.

-An oasis (or oases pl.) are “a fertile spot in a desert, where water is found.”
+An oasis (plural: oases) is “a fertile spot in a desert, where water is found.”
 (Merriam-Webster, oasis).

 👍🏼Usage Note